10 Best Kubernetes Monitoring Tools in 2024

 Conclusion

 In this article, you read a bit about the origins of modern deployment, containers, and finally, Kubernetes.
-We went over its beginnings and how does it operate.
+We went over its beginnings and how it operates.
 Then we proposed a list of the best K8S monitoring tools in 2023.
 As a wrap-up, we brought you information background about the basics of containers and Kubernetes monitoring.

 Make your mark